-The PPP is designed to identify strategies to gather public input most effectively for the Florida-Alabama TPO to use throughout the planning process and in the development of transportation plans and programs.
-Techniques for most effectively reaching the public are subject to ever-changing technologies and trends.
+The PPP is designed to identify strategies to gather public input most effectively for the Bay County TPO to use throughout the planning process and in the development of transportation plans and programs.
+Techniques for most effectively reaching the public are reviewed and updated to meet changing technologies and trends.
 The appropriate level of public involvement will vary by product.
-The minimum requirements for those plans are addressed in the PPP.
-The PPP also includes methodology for assessing effectiveness.
+The minimum requirements for TPO core products and plans are addressed in the TPO Works Plans and Programs section of this document.
+The strategies and techniques for reaching the public are assessed for effectiveness using the methodology outlined in the Assessment of Public Participation Strategies section of this plan.

-Florida-Alabama TPO Policy on Public Participation
+Bay County TPO Policy on Public Participation

 The Code of Federal Regulations (450.316(b)(1)) and the Florida Metropolitan Planning Organization (MPO) Handbook outline public involvement requirements for defining a process for involving the public in the transportation planning process.
-The Florida-Alabama TPO is committed to providing stakeholders with opportunities to provide input for transportation plans and programs.
+The Bay County TPO is committed to providing stakeholders with opportunities to provide input for transportation plans and programs.
 Likewise, the FHWA and FDOT encourage the TPO to solicit public input in all efforts.

-It is the policy of the Florida-Alabama TPO to:
+It is the policy of the Bay County TPO to:

-- Provide complete and easily understood information for all segments of the public, particularly those affected by the outcomes and/or special populations - Support early and continuous involvement of the public in the development and implementation of transportation plans and programs - Continually identify and implement ways to improve the public participation process
+- Provide complete and easy to understood information for all segments of the public, particularly those affected by the outcomes and/or special populations - Support early and continuous involvement of the public in the development and implementation of transportation plans and programs - Continually identify and implement ways to improve the public participation process